-The dedicated and committed staff delivering and growing the Girls on the Run program in Rhode Island are the faces and hearts that pump energy into this amazing organization every day.
+The dedicated staff members who deliver the Girls on the Run program in Rhode Island are the faces and hearts that pump energy into this amazing organization season after season.

 Jackie joined Girls on the Run in June of 2015 and comes with a wealth of experience within the non-profit sector, having spent time as Executive Director of BEST Kids, Inc (Washington, DC) where she was instrumental in engaging and energizing volunteers, board members, event committees, alumni, community organizations, and funders around BEST Kids mission.
 She also previously held the role of Director of High School Initiatives with the Providence After-School Alliance and served as a Peace Corps Volunteer in the Republic of Macedonia from 2007-2009 working with young women empowerment and leadership programs.